orbit-cosmos/pikamoon-staking/README.md

 # Pika Staking Smart contract

-This project is about staking smart contract.
+This project is about pikamoon token & staking smart contract.

 Try running some of the following tasks: